Skip to main content

 A recent poll by Verdict assessed the barriers to using digital technologies in clinical trials.
 It found a majority 32% of respondents are concerned about data authenticity, integrity and confidentiality.
 Accessibility was considered a major barrier to adoption by 17% of respondents.

 On average, the typical investigator site is working with 12 different systems to collect clinical research data.
-Sites face several challenges, including integration of data collected digitally from patients, as well as data collected manually on-site.
+Sites face several challenges, including the integration of data collected digitally from patients, as well as data collected manually on-site.

 Usability of systems also poses concerns, and the time it takes to train site staff on sometimes very complex systems and data compliance can create additional pressures for an already overburdened site team.
 This results in poor uptake, which leads to low or no return on investment, and 40% of sponsors and CROs are unsatisfied with their technology solutions.

-Digitalisation of clinical trials is also encouraging companies to access data from electronic health records, claims and genomic databases.
+The digitalisation of clinical trials is also encouraging companies to access data from electronic health records, claims and genomic databases.
 This raises concerns about security, privacy and ethics, which vary between countries.
 A need for better global governance is required, yet remains a grey area for the emerging medtech industry.

 When sites bring in new technologies without looking at the bigger picture strategy and system integration, a disconnect happens that causes a tech solution overload, low uptake and poor ROI.